godotengine/godot-cpp-template/README.md

 - Go to [developer.apple.com](https://developer.apple.com).
 Go to account.
 - Go to certificates.
-- Create Developer ID Application.
+- Click on + at Certificates tab.
+Create Developer ID Application.
 Click Continue.
 - Leave profile type as is.
 [Create a certificate signing request from a mac](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request).
 You can use your own name and email address.
 Save the file to disk.
 You will get a file called `CertificateSigningRequest.certSigningRequest`.
 Upload it to the Developer ID Application request.
 Click Continue.
 - Download the certificate.
 You will get a file `developerID_application.cer`.
-- On a macbook, double click the file.
-When it opens it will say Apple Developer Id.
+- On a macbook, right click and select open.
+When it opens, select view Certificate.
+It will say Developer ID Application.
 Copy it.

 Eg.
 - APPLE_DEV_APP_ID = `Name Surname (1ABCD23EFG)`

 - Add it to a keychain.
-In the Keychain Access app that opened, go to keys, sort by date modified, expand your key, right click, export.
+(If it gives error, add to another keychain in the dropdown, eg. login).
+In the Keychain Access app that opened, go to Keys, sort by date modified, expand your key (the key should have name `Name Surname`), right click the expanded certificate, export as p12.
 When exporting, set a password for the certificate.
 This will be APPLE_CERT_PASSWORD.
 You will get a `Certificates.p12` file.

+Eg.
+- APPLE_CERT_PASSWORD = `<password_set_when_exporting_p12>`

 - Then you need to make a base64 file out of it, by running:
 ```
 base64 -i Certificates.p12 -o Certificates.base64